5 things to know when cleaning marble floors

 • Crystallization produces a chemical change in the surface of the stone, making it shinier and easier to maintain and requires specialized equipment and chemicals.

-Sealing and Finishing Marble Floors- To avoid deterioration and powdering, marble and other natural stone surfaces need to “breathe”.
+Sealing and Finishing Marble Floors- To avoid damage, deterioration and powdering, marble and other natural stone surfaces need to “breathe”.
 Therefore, any surface protection must be permeable.
 Both sealers and impregnators can protect marble from dirt, water and stains while retaining permeability.
 Each one also aids in abrasion resistance.
-Sealers form a protective layer on top of the marble and impregnators penetrate the stone to close pores just below the surface.
+Sealers form a protective layer on top of the marble and impregnators penetrate the stone to close pores just below the surface to avoid damage.

 Cleaning and Refinishing Marble Floors- To ensure proper protection, marble floors subjected to heavy traffic should be cleaned and recoated every 6 months.